Ultradense dark matter haloes accompany primordial black holes: Formation of ultradense haloes

 \section{Formation of ultradense haloes}

 During the radiation-dominated epoch, primordial curvature perturbations $\zeta$ at the scale wavenumber $k$ cause linear-order dark matter density perturbations $\delta$ to grow as

 when $a\gg a_H$, where $a_H = 2^{-1/2} (\keq/k) \aeq$ is the expansion factor at horizon entry, $I_1\simeq 6.4$, and $I_2\simeq 0.47$ \citep{1996ApJ...471..542H}.
 Here $\aeq\simeq 3\times 10^{-4}$ and $\keq\simeq 0.01$~Mpc$^{-1}$ are the expansion factor and horizon scale at matter-radiation equality.
-The growth described by Eq.~(\ref{D}) arises solely due to drifting particles, which cover comoving distances logarithmic in $a$.
-The only gravitational kick arises from the transient peculiar potential at horizon entry, before the radiation pressure homogenizes it.
+The growth described by Eq.~(\ref{D}) arises from unaccelerated particle drift, in which particles cover comoving distances logarithmic in $a$.
+The particles are initially set in motion by the transient peculiar potential at horizon entry, before the radiation pressure homogenizes it.
+By adopting Eq.~(\ref{D}), we thus assume that the dark matter is nonrelativistic and decoupled from the radiation during this horizon-entry gravitational kick.

 Since peculiar gravitational forces are negligible, an ellipsoidal collapse treatment is trivial because we can simply allow each axis to drift independently.
 In particular, if a region of scale $k^{-1}$ has an initial (transient) tidal field with ellipticity $e$ and prolateness $p$, then its density evolves as